Recommended

-Direct Trade (and direct trade without capital letters) coffee
+Direct Trade coffee

 What is Direct Trade coffee?

-More recently, in 2008, coffee roaster Counter Culture Coffee established what it calls Counter Culture Direct Trade Certification.
+Some roasters use "direct trade" in more specific ways.
+The Chicago-based company Intelligentsia, which roasts coffee and sells it by mail, in addition to operating coffee shops, has trademarked the term Intelligentsia Direct Trade to promote its direct business relationships with growers.
+Counter Culture Coffee, another roaster, established in 2008 what it calls Counter Culture Direct Trade Certification.
 Like Fair Trade, Counter Culture sets a minimum price it pays, but it also establishes a quality standard.
 Also, unlike the Fair Trade certification, Counter Culture does not require growers to be part of a cooperative, a requirement that rankles some independent-minded, successful growers.

 What are the environmental standards?